-When The Northern Trust comes around you know that it’s time for things to get serious in the race for the FedEx Cup.
+When FedEx St. Jude Championship (previously the Northern Trust) comes around you know that it’s time for things to get serious in the race for the FedEx Cup.
 It is the first tournament of the FedEx Cup playoffs and therefore has a limited field including the 125 top players in the current season’s PGA Tour rankings.
 They entertain the rowdy crowds who turn up at whichever of the top class courses from New York or Massachusetts is hosting.

-The quality of the field and the importance of this tournament means it is no surprise that the list of The Northern Trust winners is of extremely high calibre.
-Indeed, the only players to win The Northern Trust multiple times – Jack Nicklaus, Seve Ballesteros, Vijay Singh, Ernie Els, Sergio Garcia, Dustin Johnson and Patrick Reed – are all major champions.
+The quality of the field and the importance of this tournament means it is no surprise that the list of St. Jude Championship winners is of extremely high calibre.
+Indeed, the only players to win this multiple times – Jack Nicklaus, Seve Ballesteros, Vijay Singh, Ernie Els, Sergio Garcia, Dustin Johnson and Patrick Reed – are all major champions.

 |2021||Liberty National||Tony Finau|